wajidbaba/global.hackathon/TEAMS.md

 What I am going to do?
 =======
-The project will be related to a distributed systems algorithm (since that's what the university course is about).
-I should be implementing a generic algorithm for the purpose of my course, and this may possibly cover theme 2.
-But I plan to expand the program to target themes 1 or 4 as well.
+The project will be related to distributed systems algorithms.

+Currently there are so many distributed algorithms out there with tedious pseudo code and big blocks of text that lose meaning.
+So I'll be developing a program to help visualize these algorithms.
+This will cover theme 2 of the hackathon.

+The web app can be later expanded to add more algorithms.

 Will be coding in Java.